 From Regulation to Action: DPP Compliance

 Building the passport is only half the work.
-The harder half is staying aligned with an expanding web of regulations, delegated acts, standards, chemical rules, waste rules, carbon methodologies, and product-specific obligations that can affect what the passport must contain and how it must be governed.
+The harder half is staying aligned with an expanding web of regulations, delegated acts, standards, and product-specific obligations.
+We help translate this complexity into an operating plan so your product teams can focus fully on building strong products.

 DPP Compliance: Navigating a Complex Regulatory Landscape

 The Digital Product Passport (DPP) landscape is not defined by a single piece of legislation; rather, it operates as a connected ecosystem.
 It brings together overarching framework regulations, sector-specific rules, standardization efforts, chemical compliance requirements, carbon accounting methodologies, waste management obligations, and market surveillance expectations.
-As a result, continuous monitoring of evolving regulations is essential to maintain compliance.

 🗂️